-Young people in the US open bank accounts at a very young age, so that they can begin saving money and earn interest on their money.
-A small proportion of young Americans open checking accounts rather than savings accounts to have a possibility to purchase goods.
-The most common reasons why customers open savings accounts is to save up for college education, electronic devices, expensive goods, travelling, etc.
+Nowadays young people open bank accounts at a very young age, so that they can begin saving money and earn interest on their money.
+Many customers prefer to savings accounts is to save up for college education, electronic devices, expensive goods, travelling, etc.